thegame1432/Jodi-Makers/README.md

 - Create a profile
 - Swipe left or right on potential matches
-- View matches and chat with them
+- View matches and chat with themhhhhhh
 - Provide profile information
 - Search for matches based on preferences